The Roman thermal baths at Perrenou in Plomelin

-Fancy following in the footsteps of the Gallo-Romans on your next vacation in South Finistère?
+Want to follow in the footsteps of the Gallo-Romans on your next vacation in South Finistère?
 If so, don’t miss this walk to discover the ancient thermal baths of Pérennou in Plomelin.
-This escapade will plunge you into the heart of an exceptional site located in a natural setting on the banks of the Odet river.
+This escapade will plunge you into the heart of an exceptional site located in a natural setting, south of Quimper.

 An ancient heritage